Messages from Apple devices and mobile devices are sent in plain text

 The naming convention in Apple devices does not entirely meet the one used by Microsoft.
 While Microsoft refers to Rich Text as a separate document format (RTF), in the Apple Mail app Rich Text means HTML (Apple devices are not able to send messages directly in the Microsoft’s RTF format).

-- If you use CodeTwo Exchange Rules Pro, you can use the Force email format action or force an email format directly on your Exchange Server, as explained below in this article;
+- If you use CodeTwo Exchange Rules Pro, you can use the Force email format action available in the program or force an email format directly on your Exchange Server, as explained below in this article;

 - If you use CodeTwo Exchange Rules, you can force an email format directly on your Exchange Server only;

-- If you use CodeTwo Email Signatures for Office 365, you can force email format conversion on the Design tab of the signature management app, as explained in the user's manual;
+- If you use CodeTwo Email Signatures for Office 365, you can force email format conversion on the Design tab of the signature management app, as explained in the user's manual of the program;

-- If you do not use the above applications and you are trying to fix this problem on a Mac, see this section.
+- If you do not use the above CodeTwo products and you are trying to fix this problem on a Mac, see this section below.

-To force an email format in CodeTwo Exchange Rules Pro version 2.x, you need to:
+To force an email format in CodeTwo Exchange Rules Pro, you need to:

 - Open the software's Administration Panel.
 In this scenario we will force all messages to be converted to the HTML format.